rudresh051/Software-Testing-Resources/PerformanceTesting/UdemyCourse/Section0007.md

 ## Module Controller in JMeter
 * The Module Controller helps you reuse parts of your test plan in different places
-* Instead of writing the same test steps multiple times, you can create them once and c**all them using the Module Controller.**
+* Instead of writing the same test steps multiple times, you can create them once and **call them using the Module Controller.**

 * **How does it work?**
   * First you build a section of your test(like login steps) inside a Simple controller or any other controller